kencom2400/OneTimePassword/README.en.md

 #### Method 3: Interactive Input

-If environment variables are not configured, you will be prompted to enter the password when the application starts.
+If neither environment variables nor password file are configured, you will be prompted to enter the password when the application starts.

 #### Optional: Custom Salt Configuration